tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 *original-type*: The name of a media type, representing the representation's original media type before encryption and obfuscation were applied.
 To avoid ambiguity, this media type may not have parameters applied to it.
 (TODO: URL-escaping the parameter value would allow parameters to be applied to it.)

+# The `vnd.librarysimplified/drm-client-registration-token` media type

+A document of this media type represents a currently active client token (see "`drm:clientToken").
+Apart from this fact, its semantics are identical to the semantics of `application/octet-stream`.

 # The `ccid-urms` URL scheme